booch/resume/resume.md

 Professional Experience
 -----------------------

-**Web Developer** at BoochTek, LLC (2006.12 - present)
+**Engineering Manager (Acting) / Software Engineer** at CenturyLink Cloud (2015.12 - present)

-   * Provided consulting services to companies implementing and upgrading web sites.
-   * Provided guidance on technical and process improvements.
-   * Designed and implemented web applications for several companies.
+   * Managed a team of 6 implementing WordPress as a cloud service.
+      * Improved team performance from 17 to 60 "points".
-      * Deployment and management of Cloud Foundry clusters.
+   * Managed a team of 14 deploying management of Cloud Foundry clusters.
 (Java)
-      * Social networking hub, integrated with other social networking sites.
+   * Developed a monitoring system as a cloud service.
+(Sensu, Ruby, Docker)
+   * Helped teams improve their Agile practices.

+**Consultant / Software Engineer** at Mercy (2014.11 - 2016.04)

+   * Helped to rewrite a patient portal for hospitals.
+(Node, Java, Angular)
+   * Maintained legacy patient portal application through its end-of-life.
 (Rails)
-      * Patient portal for hospitals.
-(Node)
-      * Management system to track tutoring sessions.
-(Rails)
-      * Conversion of Access application for aggregating feedback forms.
-(Rails)
-      * Online sales quote system.
-(Rails)
-      * Web forms for non-profit companies.
-(PHP)
-   * Provided bug fixes and feature updates to existing web applications.
-      * Reduced code size and complexity to simplify on-going site maintenance.
-   * Developed bug tracking and feature request procedures and sites for customers.
-   * Developed source code revision control and deployment best practices to easily add features to production sites, with ability to back out changes quickly if necessary.
+   * Wrote application to help patients find local doctors by specialty.
+(Java, Spring Roo)
+   * Helped teams improve their Agile practices.

 **Sr. Software Developer** at Liaison International (2013.09 - 2014.11)